End of an Era - A New Beginning (The Final CAT III Course)

 As Cat3C transitions to new training formats, the final CAT III course will start on 6th January 2020 and will follow the usual structured programme of mentored classroom study, guided with highly experienced instructors, working through the training material at a steady pace, and supplemented with a range of progress tests and practice examinations.

-From a regulatory point of view, the CAT III course is a distance-learning course, but it is a distance-learning course which (a) is supplemented by an additional 95+ days of classroom tuition (in addition to the 20 days mandatory classroom brush-up phases) and (b) provides as much as, and in several subjects far more, classroom contact time than most integrated and full-time modular courses.
+Although in every sense of the term, the CAT III course is a full-time course, from a regulatory point of view, the CAT III course is a distance-learning course, but it is a distance-learning course which (a) is supplemented by an additional 95+ days of classroom tuition (in addition to the 20 days mandatory classroom brush-up phases) and (b) provides as much as, and in several subjects far more, classroom contact time than any other integrated or full-time modular course we are aware of.

 The course is designed to last eight months, and this has been purposefully designed in response to numerous comments from integrated and full-time modular students that a six-month course is too demanding and forces them into learning answers by rote from the commercial question banks.